Epsylon42/c2bs/README.md

 - [ ] for
 - [ ] do-while
 - [ ] I/O blocks
+- [ ] multiple flowcharts in a single file
 - [ ] comments
 - [ ] manually changing offsets between expressions
 - [x] not backslash as the escaping symbol